core-wg/href/draft-ietf-core-href.md

    defined in {{Section 3.3 of RFC3986}} are modeled by two different values used in place of an absent authority:

-   * the path can begin with a root ("/", as when the authority is present), or
+   * the path can be root-based (zero or more path components that are each started in the URI with "/", as when the authority is present), or
-   * the path can be rootless.
+   * the path can be rootless, which requires at least one path component.

    (Note that in {{cddl}}, `no-authority` is marked as a feature, as not all CRI implementations will support authority-less URIs.)